Asus Dual GeForce RTX 5060 OC Edition

 • Texture rate is 304.2 GTexels/s on Asus Dual GeForce RTX 5060 OC Edition and 303.2 GTexels/s on Zotac Gaming GeForce RTX 5060 Twin Edge OC.

-• Asus Dual GeForce RTX 5060 OC Edition has RGB lighting, while Zotac Gaming GeForce RTX 5060 Twin Edge OC does not.
+• RGB lighting is present on Asus Dual GeForce RTX 5060 OC Edition but not available on Zotac Gaming GeForce RTX 5060 Twin Edge OC.

 Specs Comparison